Greater Iran: Background

-"Since the days of the Achaemenids, the Iranians had the protection of geography.
+Since the days of the Achaemenids, the Iranians had the protection of geography.
 But high mountains and the vast emptiness of the Iranian plateau were no longer enough to shield Iran from the Russian army or British navy.
 Both literally, and figuratively, Iran shrank.
-At the beginning of the nineteenth century, Azerbaijan, Armenia, and Afghanistan were Iranian, but by the end of the century, all this territory had been lost as a result of European military action."
+At the beginning of the nineteenth century, Azerbaijan, Armenia, and Afghanistan were Iranian, but by the end of the century, all this territory had been lost as a result of European military action.

 Regions

 In the 8th century, Iran was conquered by the Arab Abbasids who ruled from Baghdad.
 The territory of Iran at that time was composed of two portions: Persian Iraq (western portion) and Khorasan (eastern portion).
 The dividing region was mostly the cities of Gurgan and Damaghan.
 The Ghaznavids, Seljuqs and Timurids divided their empires into Iraqi and Khorasani regions.
-This point can be observed in many books such as Abul Fazl Bayhqi's "Tārīkhi Baïhaqī", Al-Ghazali's Faza'ilul al-anam min rasa'ili hujjat al-Islam and other books.
+This point can be observed in many books such as Abul Fazl Bayhqi's "Tārīkh-i Bayhaqī", Al-Ghazali's Faza'il al-anam min rasa'ili hujjat al-Islam and other books.
 Transoxiana and Chorasmia were mostly included in the Khorasanian region.

 Caucasus

 North Caucasus

-Sassanian fortress in Derbent, Dagestan.
-Now inscribed on Russia's UNESCO world heritage list since 2003.
+Sassanian fortress in Derbent, Dagestan, which has been inscribed on Russia's UNESCO world heritage list since 2003.

 Dagestan remains the bastion of Persian culture in the North Caucasus with fine examples of Iranian architecture like the Sassanid citadel in Derbent, the strong influence of Persian cuisine, and common Persian names amongst the ethnic peoples of Dagestan.
 The ethnic Persian population of the North Caucasus, the Tats, remain, despite strong assimilation over the years, still visible in several North Caucasian cities.
 Even today, after decades of partition, some of these regions retain Iranian influences, as seen in their old beliefs, traditions and customs (e.g. Norouz).